erprice/fes/README.md

 Python dependencies include: flask, hashlib, redis, dateutil, requests, nose.
 Obviously, you must also have redis and hbase installed and running.
 Fes uses the hbase REST client.

 NOTE: Fes is a work in progress.
-Not all REST endpoints are functional.
-There is also a laundry list of improvements in TODO.txt
+There is a laundry list of improvements in TODO.txt